-Third, the evidence on the incremental effects of information, framing, and the donation grid that turn the money into a unit donation scheme contributes to an increasingly rich body of knowledge on efficacy information (e.g. Lewis and Small, 2019; Exley, 2020), framing (e.g. Chou and Murnighan, 2013; Grossman and Eckel, 2015), and discrete choice effects (e.g. Barbieri and Malueg, 2014; Cartwright and Mirza, 2019) in charitable giving.
-Our experiment is the first to provide specifically a comparison between a pure money donation scheme without and one with cost-per-unit information.
+Third, the evidence on the incremental effects of information, framing, and the donation grid that turn the money into a unit donation scheme contributes to an increasingly rich body of knowledge on efficacy information (e.g. Lewis and Small, 2019; Exley, 2020), framing (e.g. Chou and Murnighan, 2013; Grossman and Eckel, 2015), and discrete choice effects (e.g. Barbieri and Malueg, 2014; Cartwright and Mirza, 2021) in charitable giving.
+Our experiment is the first to specifically compare pure money donation schemes with and without cost-per-unit information.
 This comparison returns a negative effect, giving additional weight to findings that information provision can backfire on the fundraiser (Metzger and Günther, 2019; Lewis and Small, 2019).
-We also contribute to research on framing in charitable giving, such as suggested donation amounts (Weyant and Smith, 1987; Fraser et al., 1988; Adena et al., 2014; Edwards and List, 2014; Reiley and Samek, 2019; Adena and Huck, 2020) and default donations (Goswami and Urminsky, 2016; Altmann et al., 2019; Ghesla et al., 2019).
+We also contribute to research on framing in charitable giving, such as suggested donation amounts (Weyant and Smith, 1987; Fraser et al., 1988; Adena et al., 2014; Edwards and List, 2014; Reiley and Samek, 2019) and default donations (Goswami and Urminsky, 2016; Altmann et al., 2019; Ghesla et al., 2019).
 Here, we show that defining the donation decision in unit terms can substantially increase giving, despite being subtler than suggesting a donation or setting a default donation.
 Another contribution is that the scale of the framing effect depends on the unit size, highlighting an important choice variable in the hands of the fundraiser.